BreakingBI/azure-docs/articles/sql-database/sql-database-automatic-scaling.md

 Next, we need to trigger the Azure Automation Runbook based on Usage Metrics for the Azure SQL Database.

-1. Scale the Azure SQL Database back to the S1 service level.
+1. Before we being, manually scale the Azure SQL Database back to the S1 service level using the Azure portal.
 2. Import the Az.Monitor Module from the Gallery using the same technique described earlier.
 3. Create another Azure Automation Powershell Runbook called MonitorSQLDB using the same Azure Automation Account.
 4. Use the following snippet for the Runbook: